portworx/px-docs/scheduler/kubernetes/install-legacy.md

 ---
 layout: page
-title: "Deploy Portworx on Kubernetes"
+title: "Deploy Portworx on Kubernetes using Docker containers (Deprecated)"
 keywords: portworx, container, Kubernetes, storage, Docker, k8s, flexvol, pv, persistent disk
-sidebar: home_sidebar
-redirect_from:
-  - /gce-k8s-pwx.html
-  - /scheduler/kubernetes.html
-  - /scheduler/kubernetes/
-  - /cloud/azure/k8s_tectonic.html
-  - /run-with-kube.md
-  - /scheduler/kubernetes/flexvolume.html
-  - /run-with-kube.md
-  - /scheduler/kubernetes/flexvolume.html

 meta-description: "Find out how to install PX within a Kubernetes cluster and have PX provide highly available volumes to any application deployed via Kubernetes."
 ---

 * TOC
 {:toc}

+>**IMPORTANT:**<br/> This method of installing portworx is DEPRECATED.
+It is highly recommended to [install & manage Portworx as OCI containers](/scheduler/kubernetes/install.html).

 Portworx can run alongside Kubernetes and provide Persistent Volumes to other applications running on Kubernetes.
 This section describes how to deploy PX within a Kubernetes cluster and have PX provide highly available volumes to any application deployed via Kubernetes.